Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Maximal Elements in a Median Semilattice

 \begin{proof} The fact that $\mc{L}(I, \eta)$ has at most $3^k$ maximal elements follows from Corollary \ref{cor:crossing-maximal} immediately.
 So we consider the problem of computing an optimal stable matching of $I$.

-Let $\mc{R}'(I) = (R^- \cup R^+, \leq)$ with $R^- = S_\eta$.
-First, we need to identify the crossing edges.
-Consider the directed acyclic graph $H(I)$ whose transitive closure is $\mc{R}'(I)$ as described in Theorem \ref{thm:sr-poset}.
+Construct the directed acyclic graph $H(I)$ whose transitive closure is $\mc{R}'(I)$ as described in Theorem \ref{thm:sr-poset}.
 Do a transitive reduction of $H(I)$ so that only the edges in the Hasse diagram of $\mc{R}'(I)$ are left.
-Identify all the pairs involved in a crossing edge.
+Orient $\mc{R}'(I)$ at $R^- = S_\eta$ and then identify all the pairs involved in a crossing edge of $(R^- \cup R^+, \leq)$.
 These steps can be done in $n^{O(1)}$ time.

 Assume $\{\alpha_i, \beta_i\}$, $i = 1, \hdots, k$, are involved in a crossing edge of the oriented $\mc{R}'(I)$.
 Consider the $3^k$ possible forms of a maximal element $T$ as described in Theorem \ref{thmmaximalrep}.
 Discard those that are not complete closed subsets of $\mc{R}'(I)$.
 This step can be completed in $3^k n^{O(1)}$ time since $\mc{R}'(I)$ has only $O(n^2)$ elements.
-For each valid $T$, compute the maximum-cost complete closed subset $S^*$ in $[S_\eta,T]$.
-According to Theorem \ref{thmLocalOpt}, this can be done in $O(n^5 \log n)$ time.
-Finally, among the maximum-cost complete closed subsets, find the one that has the least cost and output the stable matching that it corresponds to.
-The latter has to be an optimal stable matching of $I$.
+For each valid $T$, compute a locally optimal stable matching in $[\eta, \mu_T]$ where $\mu_T$ is the stable matching corresponding to $T$.
+According to Theorem \ref{thmLocalOpt}, this can be done in $O(n^4 \log n)$ time.
+Finally, among the locally optimal stable matchings, output the one that has the least cost.
+It must be an optimal stable matching of $I$.
 This step also takes $3^k n^{O(1)}$ time. \end{proof}